 Research

-The Weinstein lab carries out studies on a variety of innovative research topics, a few of which are noted below.
-The majority of the laboratory studies various aspects of blood and lymphatic vessel formation and biology, but the lab has also recently pursued novel approaches to study the role of epigenetics during development.
+The Weinstein lab carries out studies on a diverse variety of innovative research topics, a few of which are noted below.
+The majority of the laboratory studies various aspects of blood and lymphatic vessel formation and biology, and the organization, function, and development of highly vascularized organs and tissues, but the lab has also recently pursued novel approaches to study the role of epigenetics during development.
 View a complete listing of our recent publications.

 Vascular Specification and Patterning

-IMAGE: Confocal micrograph of "Fluorescent Granular Perithelial Cells" (FGPs, in green) adhering to the outside of meningeal blood vessels (in purple) on the brain of a Tg(mrc1a:egfp); Tg(karl:cherry) double-transgenic adult zebrafish.
-The Weinstein lab recently showed that FGPs are unique endothelium-derived perivascular cells with unusual scavenging properties that are likely critical for brain homeostasis.
-See Venero Galanternik et al. for additional details.
-The linked hi-res image shows an overview of FGPs (green) lining blood vessels (red) on the surface meninges of an adult zebrafish brain.
+IMAGE: (LEFT) Dorsal view of the head of a living adult casper zebrafish with the surface of the brain clearly visible through the thin, translucent skull, including the two optic tecta (small arrows) and cerebellum (large arrow).
+(RIGHT) Confocal micrograph of "Fluorescent Granular Perithelial Cells" (FGPs, in green) adhering to the outside of meningeal blood vessels (in purple) on the brain of a Tg(mrc1a:egfp); Tg(kdrl:cherry) double-transgenic adult zebrafish.
+FGPs (aka muLECs) are unique endothelium-derived perivascular cells with unusual scavenging properties that are likely critical for brain homeostasis.
+The linked hi-res image shows an overview of FGPs (green) lining blood vessels (red) on the surface meninges of an adult zebrafish brain

-IMAGE: Lateral views of the head and anterior trunk of a wild type (top) and tissue-specific epigenetic silencing mutant (bottom) zebrafish.
-The mutant causes loss of epigenetic silencing specifically in the liver (red arrows), as visualized with a novel transgenic reporter line developed in the Weinstein Lab that permits dynamic, tissue-specific visualization of epigenetic silencing in living animals.
+IMAGE: (LEFT) Lateral views of the head and anterior trunk of a wild type (top) and tissue-specific epigenetic silencing mutant (bottom) zebrafish.
+The mutant causes loss of epigenetic silencing specifically in the liver (red arrows), as visualized with the “EpiTag” transgenic reporter line developed in the Weinstein Lab.
+(RIGHT) Regenerating caudal fin of an EpiTag adult zebrafish at 16 hours, 1 day, and 2 days post-amputation.
+EpiTag expression is activated specifically in regenerating blastema tissue at the caudal margin of the fin.

 Research Models and Methods